Holographic DC SQUID in the presence of dark matter: The holographic model and equations of motion

 \section{The holographic model and equations of motion}

 In this section we present the examined holographic model and the resulting equations of motion.
 We shall examine the holographic DC SQUID, composed of the two S-N-S Josephson junctions.
-The holographic model of the 2+1 dimensional system in question relies on the 3+1 dimensional gravitation background of AdS static Schwarzschild black brane spacetime.
+We give some comments concerning the construction of holographic model of such a device.